Block Options

 Using Blocks in the Survey Flow

-In the Survey Flow, you can choose which blocks will be displayed to which respondents, and in what order.
-To learn how to display a block conditionally, refer to our Branch Logic page.
-To learn how to randomly select a block to display, refer to our Block Randomization page.
+In the survey flow, you can choose which blocks will be displayed to which respondents, and in what order.
+To learn how to display a block conditionally, refer to branch logic.
+To learn how to randomly select a block to display, refer to our block randomization page.

-All blocks are automatically included in the Survey Flow; however, there may be cases where you’d like a block to be included in multiple locations in the flow, or where you’ve removed a block from the flow but would like to put it back.
-This process is detailed on our Show Block page.
+All blocks are automatically included in the survey flow; however, there may be cases where you’d like a block to be included in multiple locations in the flow, or where you’ve removed a block from the flow but would like to put it back.
+This process is detailed on the Show Block page.

 Using Block Options